microcks/microcks-testcontainers-java-spring-demo/step-2-exploring-the-app.md

 Of course, this is a very naive vision of a real-life system as such an application would certainly pull out much more dependencies (like a `Payment Service`, a `Customer Service`, a `Shipping Service`, and much more) and offer more complex API.

+However, this situation is complex enough to highlight the two problems we're addressing:
+1) How to **efficiently set up a development environment** that depends on third-party API like the Pastry API?
+   You certainly want to avoid cloning this component repository, figuring out how to launch it and configure it accordingly.
+As a developer, developing your own mock of this service makes you also lose time and risk drifting from initial intent,
+2) How to **efficiently validate the conformance** of the `Order API` and `Order Events` against business expectations and API contracts?
+   Besides the core business logic, you might want to validate the network and protocol serialization layers as well as the respect of semantics.

 ## Business logic

 This application must implement basic flows: